HubAI

 ## Migration from tools.luxonis.com

-Tools web app hosted on [tools.luxonis.com](https://tools.luxonis.com/) is our legacy application for easily converting YOLO based
+The web app hosted on [tools.luxonis.com](https://tools.luxonis.com/) is our legacy application for converting YOLO object

-object detection models.
-This is now being replaced by HubAI online conversion, which will eventually become the only supported
+detection models.
+It is being replaced by HubAI online conversion.

-Compared to the web application, HubAI online conversion also adds support for converting instance segmentation, pose, oriented
+Compared to the web application, HubAI online conversion also supports instance segmentation, pose, oriented detection, and

-Here is an example of how to easily convert an existing .pth file to a RVC2 compatible .superblob format.
+Here is an example of converting an existing .pt file to an RVC2-compatible .superblob:

 ```python